Santa Brígida, Gran Canaria, Spain

 Bodega Lava’s wine

 Bodega Lava is the brainchild of siblings Mari Carmen, Guillermo and Juan Manuel Martín Monzón.
 The two brothers both studied oenology and viticulture and have worked for other producers for the past 20 years.
-In 2012 they decided to start a family project, together with their sister – and thus Bodega Lava was born, named after the volcanic soils of the Canary Islands.
-Along with the weather, orography and local varieties, the unique lava soils make up the outstanding terroir on which the Martín Monzón siblings work.
+In 2012 they decided to start a family project, together with their sister.
+Bodega Lava was thus born, named after the volcanic soils of the Canary Islands.
+Along with the weather, orography and local varieties, the unique lava soils shape the outstanding terroir on which the Martín Monzón siblings work.

 Having released their first wines in 2013 they quickly gained a faithful following and international recognition, with their very limited bottlings quickly selling out.
 They produce just 4000 bottles per year – mostly of them of their flagship red, alongside very limited editions from special vineyards.
 They are slowly but surely consolidating their production and reputation, with a range that is now considered one of the best wines Gran Canaria can produce, in a pure and elegant style.